h1karo/sharecontrol/README.md

 # ShareControl
 This is the official repository of ShareControl Minecraft server plugin.
-Repository have only 3.0+ plugin versions.
+The repository contains only 3.0+ the plugin versions.

 ShareControl supports these server cores:
 1. Spigot